dallasLab/labLogistics/wiki.md

 ## keeping things up-to-date

-`presentations`: whenever you give a presentation (which I encourage you to do and will support your travel and conference costs for at least 1 conference per year), update the presentations file in the `labMeetingMinutes` repo (https://github.com/dallasLab/labMeetingNotes/blob/master/presentations.md).
+`presentations`: whenever you give a presentation (which I encourage you to do and will support your travel and conference costs for at least 1 conference per year), update the `grantOutput.md` file in the `labMeetingMinutes` repo (https://github.com/dallasLab/labMeetingNotes/) and feel free to toss a pdf version of the talk in the `talks` or `posters` folder.
 This is private, so only Dallas lab members will be able to see it.

 `publications`: get a Google scholar and/or a personal website.
 Both are pretty much essential as networking tools and allow you to publicize your research.
+Also, add the paper to the `labMeetingMinutes` repo under `grantOutput.md`.

+Lab members will have access to the GitHub projects board `Manuscripts`, which will be used to keep track of ongoing projects in the lab.
+[Keep this updated](https://github.com/orgs/dallasLab/projects/2)